 Freeland goes 7 innings as Rockies beat Marlins 6-3

 Freeland (1-0), who had a breakout 17-win season in 2018, retired his first 11 batters before Starlin Castro lined a single.
-The only other hit Freeland allowed was a pinch-hit home run by J.T Riddle leading off the sixth inning.
+The only other hit the left-hander allowed was a pinch-hit home run by J.T Riddle leading off the sixth inning.

 One downer for Colorado: Charlie Blackmon and newcomer Daniel Murphy each went 0 for 5 at the top of the order.

 Urena lost on opening day for the second year in a row.
 He allowed six runs, four earned, in 4 2/3 innings.

 The Marlins are off to a 0-1 start for the fifth consecutive year, and despite a rebranding that includes new colors and a new logo, they could be headed for their 10th losing season in a row.

 The crowd was booing by the fourth inning, when Miami shortstop Miguel Rojas made a wild throw to first and center fielder Lewis Brinston let a single elude him, allowing a runner to score from first.